 • makes an unusual enquiry to staff about whether they report to government authorities.
 For example, AUSTRAC, the Australian Taxation Office or law enforcement agencies

-• requests that their transaction is not reported to AUSTRAC
+• requests that their transaction isn’t reported to AUSTRAC

-• and/or their activity is the subject of law enforcement enquiries
+• is the subject of law enforcement enquiries, or their activity is

-• appears to be directed by a third party, or makes a transaction in a branch while accompanied, overseen or directed by third party
+• appears to be directed by a third party, or makes a transaction in a branch while accompanied, overseen or directed by a third party.

 Money laundering